nabto/android-client-api/README.md

 ## Installation

-The latest .aar file is currently only available as [direct download](https://github.com/nabto/android-client-api/releases) so install manually in your project (or setup a local Maven repository).
+The .aar files are no longer distributed to artifact repositories, so you must build the libraries yourself by following the build instructions below.

 ## Note about version identifiers

 The version information returned by `nabto.versionString` is the core Nabto Client SDK version - _not_ the version of the Android wrapper (the component described in this document).
 See the release notes for the individual Android wrapper version to see the Nabto Client SDK core version wrapped.

-### Build
+## Build

 > **Important**
 > The project uses git Large File Storage (git lfs) so read this section carefully!
 Especially if you observe odd errors like `bad ELF magic: 76657273` - then you have not resolved the `lfs` references and are just installing the placeholder files.